bwtseng/Model-Compression/README.md

 Currently, we experiment on ImageNet dataset using ShuffleNet, ResNet and SqueezeNet.
 Since it's time-consuming, so the result table may create in the near future.

-Thank for the github https://github.com/huyvnphan/PyTorch-CIFAR10/tree/master/cifar10_models
+Thank the [Github repo](https://github.com/huyvnphan/PyTorch-CIFAR10/tree/master/cifar10_models ) for giving us several pre-trained model and benchmark.

 # Prerequisites